 Maintaining the highest educational standards, we are continuing to explore other ways to transform culture and make the practice of an integrated psychology a prominent reality: collaborating with bishops and Catholic communities worldwide, developing on-line programs, and preparing a groundbreaking textbook of case studies that will demonstrate the difference our vision makes in concrete therapeutic practice.

-I invite you to join us as we look forward to an exciting future, pursuing your vocation to heal and transforming our culture.
+I invite you to join us as we look forward to an exciting future.
+Pursue your vocation to heal and help transform our world!

 God bless you,

 Fr.
 Charles Sikorsky, L.C., J.D., J.C.L.